encode/django-rest-framework/docs/tutorial/1-serialization.md

     python manage.py runserver

-    Validating models...

-    0 errors found
-    Django version 1.11, using settings 'tutorial.settings'
-    Development server is running at http://127.0.0.1:8000/
-    Quit the server with CONTROL-C.

 In another terminal window, we can test the server.

-We can test our API using [curl][curl] or [httpie][httpie].
-Httpie is a user friendly http client that's written in Python.
+We can test our API using [curl][curl] or [HTTPie][HTTPie].
+HTTPie is a user friendly http client that's written in Python.
 Let's install that.

-You can install httpie using pip:
+You can install HTTPie using pip:

     pip install httpie